brunoreis/jest-report/README.md

 In it will consolidate multiple runs into one report, helping even more.
 A lot of nice interactions will be added to allow a quick keyboar navigation through the results.

+Sorting, reorganizing and and renaming tests is also a proposal here.

 Roadmap
 ---
 I started this this years and I'm slowly working on it at some nights and weekends.
 Some next steps I foresee: